January 18, 2018

 Free VPNs might seem like an affordable alternative to other protocols and products, but the reality is that you really do get what you pay for.
 If you want to guarantee your information is protected, your servers are easy to select, and your experience is seamless, you can do it all by spending just a couple of dollars a month on a great VPN service.

 Are you new to VPNs?
-Check out our guide on how to set up a VPN on TechCo
+Check out our VPN comparison table to see which services we’d recommend most

 Did you like this article?